jnmaloney/jnmaloney.github.io/README.md

 Data is modelled based on real solar PV performance gathered from sites across Australia, and compared with daily weather grids for temperature and insolation (solar irradiance).

-The SolarSupplyAu home page can be found at [https://jnmaloney.github.io/SolarSupplyAu/home.html](https://jnmaloney.github.io/SolarSupplyAu/home.html).
+The SolarSupplyAu home page can be found at [https://jnmaloney.github.io/SolarSupplyAu/home.html](https://jnmaloney.github.io/SolarSupplyAu/home.html) or here [https://jnmaloney.github.io/SolarSupplyAu/docs/index.html](https://jnmaloney.github.io/SolarSupplyAu/docs/index.html).

 The software is open source and free for non-commercial use.